-- threatened peace and stability and economic and political reform in Iraq.
-The bill appeared to represent a codification of Executive Order 13438 (discussed above). - H.R.
-5931.
-The bill would have prevented the transfer of cash instruments to Iran by any bank, including for the purpose of paying U.S. judgments in favor of or settlements with Iran.
+H.R.
+5931 would prevent the transfer of cash instruments to Iran by any bank, including for the purpose of paying U.S. judgments in favor of or settlements with Iran.
 The bill did not appear to conflict with the JCPOA because the JCPOA makes no mention of how the United States and Iran might settle their financial or other disputes.